HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 - [ ] init_players.mcfunction doesn't execute sometimes
 - [x] horse tellraw wrong words fix
 - [ ] fix the runes
    - [ ] Can now go negative
+   - [ ] Put the animation on players when consuming a rune

-- [x] When entering a new dungeon, show title of the dungeon
+- [x] When entering a new dungeon, show title of the dungeon [can be toggled]
 - [ ] tranforming arrow
    - [ ] on a player: Turn into a random passive animal for X amount of seconds
    - [ ] make it not work on bosses

+## OTHER BUGS
+- [x] companions attack other companions
+- [x] companions summon animation would break if you tried to summon multiple
+- [x] companions duration would break if there are multiple players
+- [x] companions now count as an individual

+- [ ] spells cooldown
+- [x] Thunder/lightning spell only hits once per new target
+- [ ] Protection spell sometimes tp mob into block
+- [x] Fire spell
+- [x] Ice spell
+- [ ] teleport spell
+- [x] protection spell

+## DIALOG
+- [x] Ysembert should only talk to the person that clicked him
+- [x] Ysember "questions" should now be survival compatible
+- [x] Created a mechanic that allowes for every villager to have a "passive" and "active" dialog

+## OTHER FIXES
+- [x] new players will run init_player.mcfunction that enables every stat that the player needs to function

 # ENCHANTMENTS
 - [ ] TESTING light wave